slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you expect magic in every encounter, you’ll find it."
 -- Adam Robinson*

+> *"I speak to everyone in the same way, whether he is the garbage man or the president of the university."
+-- Albert Einstein*

 ### Why most people don’t like networking?

 Handling rejection is hard.
 Period.
 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.